 LCSs were analyzed at the proper frequency for the number and types of samples analyzed (one per batch of 20 samples).
-Three LCSs were reported for radium-226 and three for radium-228.
+One LCS was reported for radium-226 and two LCSs were reported for radium-228.
 The recovery results were within the laboratory specified acceptance criteria.